-Top Left: HeHalutz women captured with weapons during the Warsaw Ghetto Uprising.
+Warsaw Ghetto Uprising.
 HeHalutz (The Pioneer) was an association of Jewish youth.

-Top Right: Waffen SS soldiers locating Jews in dugouts.
-National Archives and Records Administration, College Park, 6003996 the German military force in pitched battles.
-In the hand-to-hand combat the Germans were not able to put down the rebellion, since many fighters managed to get away and retreat over the rooftops; nor could the Germans find the non-combatant Jews hiding in the bunkers.
+On the eve of Passover, April 19, 1943, German forces again entered the ghetto aiming to liquidate it.
+This time they were more prepared for resistance, but so were the two Jewish undergrounds and the ghetto population.
+Mostly with handguns, but also with a few rifles and many homemade Molotov Cocktails, several hundred young Jewish fighters who had no military training or battle experience confronted the German military force in pitched battles.
+In the hand-to-hand combat the Germans were not able to put down the rebellion, since many fighters managed to get away and retreat over the rooftops; nor could the Germans find the noncombatant Jews hiding in the bunkers.